 HS-PS1-7.
 Use mathematical representations and provide experimental evidence to support the claim that atoms, and therefore mass, are conserved during a chemical reaction.
-Use the mole concept and proportional relationships to predict the quantities (masses or moles) of specific reactants or products.
+Use the mole concept and proportional relationships to evaluate the quantities (masses or moles) of specific reactants needed in order to obtain a specific amount of product.

 Clarification Statements:

-Mathematical representations include balanced chemical equations that represent the laws of conservation of mass and constant composition (definite proportions), percent composition, empirical formulas, mass-to-mass stoichiometry, and calculations of percent yield.
+Mathematical representations include balanced chemical equations that represent the laws of conservation of mass and constant composition (definite proportions), mass-to-mass stoichiometry, and calculations of percent yield.

-Calculations may involve mass-to-mass stoichiometry and atom economy comparisons, but only for single-step reactions that do not involve complexes.
+Evaluations may involve mass-to-mass stoichiometry and atom economy comparisons, but only for single-step reactions that do not involve complexes.

 HS-PS1-9(MA).
-Relate the strength of an aqueous acidic or basic solution to the hydronium ion concentration of the solution.
-Use the Arrhenius and Bronsted-Lowry acid-base reaction models and Le Chatelier's principle to predict whether the pH increases or decreases when conditions are modified.
-Make arguments about the relative strengths of two acids or bases with similar structure and/or composition.
+Relate the strength of an aqueous acidic or basic solution to the extent of an acid or base reacting with water as measured by the hydronium ion concentration (pH) of the solution.
+Make arguments about the relative strengths of two acids or bases with similar structure and composition.

 Clarification Statements:

-Modification of conditions includes dilution of or addition or removal of reactants or products by physical or chemical means.
+Reactions are limited to Arrhenius and Bronsted-Lowry acid-base reaction patterns with monoprotic acids.

 Comparisons of relative strengths of aqueous acid or base solutions made from similar acid or base substances is limited to arguments based on periodic properties of elements, electronegativity model of electron distribution, empirical dipole moments, and molecular geometry.
-Reactions are limited to Arrhenius and Bronsted-Lowry acid-base reaction patterns with monoprotic acids.

-Acid or base strength comparisons are limited to homologous series.
+Acid or base strength comparisons are limited to homologous series and should include dilution and evaporation of water.

 HS-PS1-10(MA).
 Use an oxidation-reduction reaction model to predict products of reactions given the reactants, and to communicate the reaction models using a representation that shows electron transfer (redox).
-Use periodic properties of elements, an electron distribution model and the periodic table model to design substances that could be used in devices that produce electricity via oxidation-reduction reactions.*
+Use oxidation numbers to account for how electrons are redistributed in redox processes used in devices that generate electricity or systems that prevent corrosion.*

-Clarification Statements:
+Clarification Statement:

-Devices may include batteries, fuel cells, electrolysis, and corrosion-protection.

 Reactions are limited to simple oxidation-reduction reactions that do not require hydronium or hydroxide ion to balance half-reactions.

-Electron distribution models are limited to oxidation numbers accounting.

 HS-PS1-11(MA).
-Construct an argument to show differences in the atomic composition and molecular geometry of substances that allow for identification, detection, and separation of substances in a mixture.

-Clarification Statement:

-Atomic composition of the atom includes electrostatic attractions and repulsions between the electrons and nucleus and that neutral atoms can have different numbers of neutrons (isotopes).

-HS-PS1-12(MA).
-Combine period patterns and Coulomb’s law with observational data about ionic substances versus molecular substances to develop a predictive model for ionic versus covalent bonding in binary structures.
+Design strategies to identify and separate the components of a mixture based on relevant chemical and physical properties.

-Clarification Statement:
+Clarification Statements:

-Observational data include ionic substances (i.e., have ionic bonds), when pure, are crystalline salts at room temperature (common examples include NaCl, Na2CO3, Fe2O3); and, substances that are liquids and gasses at room temperature are usually made of molecules which have covalent bonds (common examples include CO2, N2, CH4, H2O, C8H18, C12H22O11).

-HS-PS1-13(MA).
-Analyze data of the conductivity of pure water versus different solutions of water with another substance dissolved in it to make a claim about the nature of the molecules of the dissolved substances.
+Emphasis is on compositional and structural features of components of the mixture.

+Strategies can include chromatography, distillation, centrifuging, and precipitation reactions.

+Relevant chemical and physical properties can include melting point, boiling point, conductivity, and density.

-[Note: HS-PS1-8 is found in Earth and Space Science.]
+[Note: HS-PS1-8 is found in Introductory Physics.]

 PS2.
 Motion and Stability: Forces and Interactions

 HS-PS2-6.
-Communicate scientific and technical information about the molecular-level structures of different materials to justify why particular classes of substances have specific properties that are useful in the functioning of designed materials.*
+Communicate scientific and technical information about the molecular-level structures of polymers, ionic compounds, acids and bases, and metals to justify why these are useful in the functioning of designed materials.*

 Clarification Statement: